You don't need to panic, but you shouldn't assume these signs are 'nothing,' either. Plus three ways to lower your risk.

 When Caryl Engstrom, 49, found a lump in her right breast, she knew something was wrong.
 Despite a normal mammogram 2 months earlier and recent breast exams by her internist and gynecologist, who found nothing amiss, Engstrom knew she needed to call her doctor right away.
 "I just had a gut feeling.
 It was a sizable lump and just didn't feel right to me."

 Engstrom's suspicions turned out to be correct when a biopsy revealed she had stage 2 breast cancer.

-But if your symptoms are "persistent and progressive," she says, "meaning you wake up every morning and feel something and it has you worried -- even for two weeks in a row -- it really is worth calling your physician and having it checked out."
+But if your symptoms are "persistent and progressive," she says, "meaning you wake up every morning and feel something and it has you worried -- even for 2 weeks in a row -- it really is worth calling your physician and having it checked out."

 Regular checkups and screening tests such as Pap smears and mammograms, as well as knowing your own body, are all crucial for good health, Karlan says.

 Which changes are worth bringing to your doctor's attention?
 We've asked experts about the symptoms you need to keep on your radar screen.

 "If you feel a lump, you shouldn't ignore it, even if your mammogram is normal," says Carolyn Runowicz, MD.
 She's a breast cancer survivor and past president of the American Cancer Society.
 If your nipple gets scaly or starts flaking, that could indicate Paget’s disease of the nipple, which is linked to an underlying cancer in about 95% of cases.
 Any milky or bloody nipple discharge should also be checked out.

 Dimpling of the skin over the breast, particularly if it looks like the skin on an orange, "is something to be worried about," Karlan says.
 Such dimpling is most often linked to inflammatory breast cancer, a rare, usually aggressive cancer characterized also by swollen, hot, red breasts.